 Who We Are

 The lifeblood of the museum is its volunteers.
-All train operation and all restoration work done on the historic collection is performed by volunteers.
+All train operation and the vast majority of restoration work done on the historic collection is performed by volunteers.
 The museum welcomes anyone, 18 years or older, who is interested in trains or history, or is looking for a hobby or a place they can make a difference.
 Most of the volunteers at IRM are not professional railroaders; the museum counts men and women who are electricians, lawyers, teachers, construction workers, doctors, and members of many other professions among its volunteer ranks.

 The museum is organized into a number of departments, nearly all of them led by a volunteer curator.
 These departments include equipment departments, such as Electric Car, Steam, Diesel, and so on; facilities departments, such as Buildings & Grounds, Track & Signal, and Overhead Line; education-oriented departments, such as Libraries and Exhibits; and the Operating Department, which oversees actual train operations.
 Volunteers perform work in one or more departments which is overseen by that department’s curator, with two General Managers overseeing the activities of the department curators.
 The General Managers report directly to the museum’s Board of Directors, which is elected from the ranks of working volunteers.